Huygens123/Kano-Municipal-Land-Surface-Temperature-LST-Trend-Analysis/README.md

 | Crop       | 47.24     | 8.85           | 39.17        |

 **Findings**
-- Trend:
-   - All vegetation types show similar long-term trend patterns with peaks around 2018 and 2024
-   - Forest has the lowest trend component (37.48%)
-   - Run has the highest trend component (49.21%)
+-Trend
+   - Highest in Shrub (63.66%) and Bareland (62.34%)
+   - Lowest in Built-up areas (52.62%) and Forest (53.97%)
-- Seasonal:
+- Seasonal Variance
-   - All vegetation types display consistent seasonal patterns
-   - Seasonality explains approximately 8-9% of variance across all types
+   - Consistently low across all land cover types
-   - Regular oscillation indicates predictable annual growth cycles
+   - Ranges from 1.57% to 3.63%
-- Residual Component:
+- Residual Variance
-   - Forest has the highest residual component (46.33%)
-   - Bare has the lowest residual component (36.24%)
-   - A significant drop in residuals visible around 2016 across all types The decomposition analysis shows that the seasonal patterns are consistent across vegetation types and the relative importance of trend and random fluctuations varies.
-Forest areas show higher unexplained variance, suggesting more complex dynamics, while Run areas demonstrate stronger trend dominance.
+   - Varies from 16.14% to 24.81%
+   - Highest in Built-up areas (24.81%)
+   - Lowest in Grass and Bareland (18.67%)

 5. ### Extreme Event Analysis of Land Surface Temperature in Kano Municipal (2013-2024) The analysis tracks temperature anomalies and identifies both high and low extreme events based on percentile thresholds.